DatumDroid/DatumDroid-API/README.md

 Installation
 ------------

-Just put the files in a directory on an Apache server with PHP5.2+ (requires JSON).
+Just put the files in a directory on an Apache server with PHP5.2+ (requires JSON and SimpleXML).
 Check `dd-config-sample.php` and `request.php` for possible configurations.
 Must edits: `DD_URI` and `$dd_api_keys`.